weilharter/openchan/README.md

 # OpenChan

-A simple image-based bulletin board where anyone can post comments and share images.
+A simple image-based bulletin board where anyone can post comments and share images
-Created with Symfony + Bootstrap